vividcode/TableSearchViewController/Swift/readme.md

 **A Note about tests:**

-Test project is already part of the XCodeproj - hence no separate tests are included.
-The test results greatly depend on what user selects/deletes in the UI, so XCTest would make little sense.
+Test project is already part of the XCodeproj - UI automation tests are created (TableSearchViewControllerUITests) as wrappers to test project because Testproject is standard utility way for this component.
-UI automation tests are beyond scope.